Can you distinguish the different types of clouds you see in the sky?

-In this article, we are going to discuss Clouds – different types of clouds, the shape of clouds, the altitude of clouds and so on.
+In this article, we are going to discuss Clouds – different types, their shape, and their altitude.

 What is a cloud?

-- A cloud is an accumulation or grouping of tiny water droplets and ice crystals that are suspended in the earth atmosphere.
+- A cloud is an accumulation or grouping of tiny water droplets and ice crystals that are suspended in the earth’s atmosphere.

-- They are masses that consist of huge density and volume and hence it is visible to naked eyes.
+- They are masses that consist of huge density and volume and hence it is visible to the naked eye.

-- There are different types of Clouds.
-They differ from each other in size, shape, or colour.
+- There are different types of it and they differ from each other in size, shape, or color.

-- They play different roles in the climate system like being the bright objects in the visible part of the solar spectrum, they efficiently reflect light to space and thereby helps in the cooling of the planet.
+- They play different roles in the climate system like being the bright objects in the visible part of the solar spectrum, they efficiently reflect light to space and thereby help in the cooling of the planet.

-- Clouds are formed when the air becomes saturated or filled, with water vapour.
-The warm air holds more water vapour than cold air.
+- They are formed when the air becomes saturated or filled, with water vapor.
+The warm air holds more water vapor than cold air.

-- Being made of the moist air and it becomes cloudy when the moist air is slightly cooled, with further cooling the water vapour and ice crystals of these clouds grew bigger and fall to earth as precipitation such as rain, drizzle, snowfall, sleet, or hail.
+- Being made of moist air it becomes misty when the moist air is slightly cooled, with further cooling the water vapor and ice crystals of these clouds grow bigger and fall to earth as precipitation such as rain, drizzle, snowfall, sleet, or hail.